nakshatra-garg/hacktoberfest-coer/Python/Treasure Map/README.md

 # Treasure Map

-Treasure allow you to store your treasure in your desired Location.
+It allow you to store your treasure in your desired Location.
 It just a basic game that allow you to input a numerical value based on a 3*3 matrix and store a character in that given location.